Coldcard/firmware/docs/backup-files.md

 easy to read.
 Before version 4.0.0, this text file was always called `ckcc-backup.txt`, but the filename is now picked randomly.

+## BIP39 Passphrase

+If BIP39 passphrase is active the default behavior is to back-up main wallet - not BIP39 passphrase wallet.
+From version `5.2.0` users can choose to back-up also BIP39 passphrase wallet.

+## Ephemeral Seeds

+If ephemeral seed is active the default behavior is to always back-up ephemeral wallet instead of the main wallet.

 ## Limitations

 - The archive file names are not encrypted.
 You can see there is a single